 1) Pay Without Formal Garnishment

-Complete the form that comes with your demand letter or notice titled, “Payment to Avoid Garnishment,” and return it to the creditor within 15 days.
+Complete the form that comes with your demand letter or notice titled “Payment to Avoid Garnishment” and return it to the creditor within 15 days.
 You then make periodic payments until your debt is paid, without having to go through formal garnishment.

 2) Get a Trustee

 File an affidavit with the court asking to be assigned a trustee to take money out of each paycheck to give to your creditors.
 The affidavit lists the names and addresses of all your creditors, the total amount of each creditor’s claim against you, and the amount you will pay the trustee out of each paycheck.
-Your creditors will be notified and can no longer garnish your wages as long as you keep making your payments.
+Your creditors will be notified and can no longer garnish your wages as long as you keep making payments.
 Your employer won’t be involved or know that you’re having financial trouble.

 3) Use a Credit Counseling Service

 A debt counseling service will calculate a single payment that will be distributed among your creditors and help you build a budget.
 You pay off your debt over time without having your wages garnished or your employer involved.
+Use caution if you go this route and do your homework on the company, as not all of the credit counseling services out there are reputable.

 4) File for Bankruptcy